Santo Tomas Internment Camp: Ernest Stanley

-In the words of an American military officer, the British missionary of the "Two by Twos" Ernest Stanley was "the most hated man in camp."
-He "spoke Japanese fluently.
+In the words of an American military officer, the British missionary of the "Two by Twos" Ernest Stanley was "the most hated man in camp.
+He spoke Japanese fluently.
 Always in the company of the Japanese, he spoke to none of the prisoners during all the years of incarceration.
 On the eve of the liberation, he conversed and laughed with everyone, including high-ranking American Army officers.
 Speculation arose that he was either a spy or a member of British intelligence."

 Stanley became the essential mediator in the negotiations between the Japanese in the Education Building of Santo Tomas and the American forces ringing the building and compound.
 His negotiation efforts initially failed, and American tanks bombarded the building, first warning the hostages within to take cover.
 Several internees and Japanese were killed and wounded.

-The next day, February 4, Stanley, going back and forth between Americans and Japanese, negotiated an agreement by which the 47 Japanese soldiers in the building would release their hostages but retain their arms and be escorted by the Americans 1st Cavalry Division led by 1st Lieutenant Burt Kennedy to a location of their choosing in Manila and released.
+The next day, February 4, Stanley, going back and forth between Americans and Japanese, negotiated an agreement by which the 47 Japanese soldiers in the building would release their hostages but retain their arms and be escorted by the Americans 1st Cavalry Division led by 1st Lieutenant Burt Kennedy to Malacanang Palace thinking it was still in Japanese hands.
 Stanley led the Japanese out of the building and accompanied them to their place of release, an event recorded by a photograph that appeared in Life magazine.

+The Japanese prison unit left camp in the morning of February 5.
+The formation got lost, and upon reaching Legarda Street near present-day Nagtahan Flyover, the Japanese prison guards headed by Col. Toshio Hayashi, were ambushed by Filipino guerrillas.
+The angry crowd joined in later and 63 Japanese troops were killed.